-Though perhaps not as well-known as transfer partners from brands like Chase or American Express, Capital One allows for Capital One Venture Rewards Credit Card and Capital One Spark Miles for Business rewards cardholders to transfer miles to select airline and hotel partners.
-The list of eligible partners changes often, with British Airways, TAP Air Portugal and Turkish Airlines as the latest additions to the club.
+Though perhaps not as well-known as transfer partners from brands like Chase or American Express, Capital One allows for Capital One Venture Rewards Credit Card, Capital One Venture X Rewards Credit Card and Capital One Spark Miles for Business rewards cardholders to transfer miles to select airline and hotel partners.
+The list of Capital One transfer partners changes often, with British Airways, TAP Air Portugal and Turkish Airlines as the latest additions to the club.

 The issuer is also adding Choice Hotels, which will go live later this year.

-It can be difficult to keep up with an evolving list of partners, but strategic Capital One cardholders can leverage the high value of partner points or miles to stretch Capital One miles further.
+It can be difficult to keep up with an evolving list of Capital One transfer partners, but strategic cardholders can leverage the high value of partner points or miles to stretch Capital One miles further.